“Diagnostic boundaries separating mental disorders hamper effective treatments”

-The European Bipolar Forum (EBF) creates a voice for clinicians and researchers to help steer the constant progress and development of knowledge relating to Bipolar Disorders.
-It encourages the initiation of new international projects and research encouraging members to link up through the website and conference activities to further develop the understanding of the condition.
+The International Forum of Psychosis and Bipolarity (formerly the European Bipolar Forum) is an Association that creates a voice for clinicians and researchers to help steer the constant progress and development of knowledge relating to Psychosis and Bipolarity.
+It encourages the initiation of new international projects and research, encouraging members to link up through the website and conference activities to further develop the understanding of the conditions.

 This move is a recognition that diagnosis rarely follows the theoretical classification which sees Schizophrenia and Bipolar Disorders as two distinct groups.
 This separation of conditions is followed by drugs companies, regulators, research funders, journals and bench researchers.
 This can create difficulties for psychiatrists treating patients who exhibit symptoms across the boundaries.